customer-dynamics/c3-amazon-connect/docs/features/SELF_SERVICE_PAYMENT_IVR.md

 > [!NOTE]
 > Before continuing, ensure that you have set the `"selfServiceIVR"` attribute to true in the `cdk.context.json` file and deployed the stack.

-Self-service payment collection is facilitated through the use of a Amazon Connect _flow module_ that is deployed to your instance.
+Self-service payment collection is facilitated through the use of an Amazon Connect _flow module_ that is deployed to your instance.
 This flow module is responsible for the main payment collection piece of your self-service payment IVR.
 How you configure the rest of your IVR is up to you, but we'll walk you through the basic setup in this guide.

 ### Create Inbound Flow